 What are Study Days?

 Starting at 10:00am and finishing at 3:00pm, Study Days provide three one-hour lectures, linked to a chosen theme.
-Coffee is served between the morning sessions, and a three-course lunch before the afternoon session.
+Coffee is served between the morning sessions, and a two-course lunch before the afternoon session.
 Study Days are held in Oxford at Rewley House, 1 Wellington Square, OX1 2JA, the home of the Oxford University Department of Continuing Education.
 The lecture theatre has up-to-date audio/visual equipment, including a hearing loop, and there is lift access.

 The next Study Day